font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-gke-az-aws-portability.md

     -z ${ZONE_NAME} -d ${DNS_NAME}
 ```

-Once the script completes, you are ready to remove the Pac-Man resources from
+Once the script completes, the DNS will be updated to point to the GKE and AWS
-the Azure cluster.
+clusters.

 ### Migrate Pac-Man Resources